ecmwf/open-ecpds/docs/administration/mover-control-channel-security.md

-into version control or bundled into a shared configuration template, and lets it be provisioned the same way as other host-specific credentials (a secrets manager, a `mover.cnf`/`proxy.cnf` populated by configuration management, a Docker/Kubernetes secret injected as the `SHARED_SECRET` environment variable, ...).
+into version control or bundled into a shared configuration template, and lets it be provisioned the same way as other host-specific credentials (a secrets manager, a `mover.cnf`/`proxy.cnf` populated by configuration management, a Docker/Kubernetes secret injected as the `RCC_SHARED_SECRET` environment variable, ...).

 Generate a strong random value, for example: